SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 • Systems with realistic current demand

 Do not choose 4 gauge wire simply because it is easier to route through the vehicle.
-The wire must still be large enough for the amplifier and installation length.
+The wire must still be large enough for the amplifier, wire length, current demand, and fuse size.

 SoundQubed 8 Gauge Amp Kits